Contents On This Page

 What point am I trying to make?

-But before we do that, I want you to understand something, which is, the parts that make up your nails.
+But before i do that, I want you to understand something, which is, the parts that make up your nails.

 Read Also : How To Fix A Broken Natural Nails At Home